Ajithv14/ajith/README.md

 3.Try to keep your head still coz head place major role in batting especially in this.
 Try to see the point of contact of the shot and then follows ths path of the ball.

+This is something a predetermined shot we should use this to distract the bowler who is consequently bowling some good lenth where we are unable to score any runs.
+But us we are predetermined to sweep if the ball doesn't hit the exact length what we are expected we should be ready to adjust the ball in that position without doing any error.
+Coz if we do anything crazy we won't be continue our innings.
+Thats way the sweep is something a gut shot.

+Mindset:

+Cricket is often referred as the mind game.
+Coz it is a game which looks as it doesn't need any mind to play rather only good watching and hitting.
+But the people who plays, knows the real toughness in that.
+Let me tell you a small scenario.
+I was going to bat at no.5 where

+#One needs to be technically strong, discipline to his routine, good food, good recovery and repeat.
+#For repeating this again and again one should have strong mindset.